 The message display uses a different color to display each channel.
 With analysis_channels set to its default value of * (which means "all messages"), the Receiver Instrument displays all messages in the current image (as we say in the previous section: in LWDAQ terminology, a block of messages assembled and returned by the Recoder Instrument is an image).
 The message display is the product of analysis of the image.
 Whether you display all the channels or not, they remain in the image.
 The Receiver Instrument will not delete them from the image.

 Each channel number has its own color.
 The colors are unique, but it's unlikely that you could tell them apart if you had messages from all 256 possible channel numbers displayed at the same time.
-Subcutaneous transmitters us only 196 of the 256 available channels for their data transmissions.
+Subcutaneous transmitters use only 196 of the 256 available channels for their data transmissions.
 For a table of the channel numbers and colors, press the Panel button, or click here.

 The horizontal axis of the display covers the image time.
 The Receiver Instrument does not know how to translate daq_num_clocks into image seconds, but it does know how to translate the clock messages and message time stamps into time in units of data receiver clock ticks.
 So it plots the message values against the time, in clock ticks, at which the data receiver stored the message.
 If there are missing messages, you will see a straight line joining the messages on either side of the missing messages.